TrojanVectors/Adversarial-Documents/NotionAI/README.md

 ## Get In Touch

 - Schedule a [call](https://cal.com/sachdh/30min) with us
-- Send an [email](contact@trojanvectors.com) to discuss how to secure your AI applications and address potential vulnerabilities.
+- Send an email to contact@trojanvectors.com to discuss how to secure your AI applications and address potential vulnerabilities.

 ## Disclaimer
 The authors of this demonstration are not responsible for any misuse of this information.
 This content is provided for educational purposes only.